solebox/WaysOfTime/README.md

 ### important laste step!
 When you'll type the last command (`user.save`) there'll be a url in the console output, copy it to the browser to activate the user, and try to login to the system.

+### finally
+add maps to the project by using the interface at [http://localhost:3000](http://localhost:3000), using the username and password from the section above and view them using http://localhost:8000

 ## contributing
 [contributing](https://github.com/soleboxy/WaysOfTime/blob/master/CONTRIBUTING.md)